 It will take ongoing, long-term support for these people to fully recover.
 The livelihoods of the people of Southern Africa relies on agricultural business, but their fields have literally been washed into the sea.

-More funding is currently needed to facilitate the sending of a large, 32-ton lorry into the heart of the aftermath.
-Because helicopters are scarce, people are still being air-lifted to safety from rooftops and even from within trees over two weeks after the cyclone.
 The immediate response has been vital (food, shelter, mosquito nets/repellents,) but it is now a long-term approach to this disaster that is crucial; it will take at least a year, Bishop Hendrick tells us, for the people to properly recover and rebuild their lives.

 Most people have been removed from low lying areas and are being housed in nearby, partly-damaged schools, crowded in classrooms.
 There is a great need for sleeping tents and mattresses, to create privacy for those with young children and the disabled.
 Hope for Africa Missions have begun collecting tents and mattresses, but they need many more to meet the needs of those displaced.